 Yesterday, on the historically significant November 9, the German government approved a law (PDF, 1,999 KB) that requires telecommunications providers to retain all customer communication data for a period of six months, and allows authorities to gain access to stored communications including telephone calls, text messages, and faxes.
-The law has been approved without considering arguments and resistance of many organizations and individuals, and without taking into account numerous studies that question the usefulness of the law.
+The law has been approved without considering arguments and resistance from many organizations and individuals, and without taking into account numerous studies that question the usefulness of such a law.

-While the Federal President, Horst Köhler, as well as the Federal Constitutional Court might still prevent the new law to become legally binding, it effectively suspects every German citizen to be a criminal or terrorist, at the same time cutting civil rights, including the right for privacy.
+While the Federal President, Horst Köhler, as well as the Federal Constitutional Court might still prevent the new law from being passed, it suspects every German citizen to be a criminal, and cuts their civil rights.

-The consequences will be farreaching, and the development raises important questions, including: Where will this end?
+The consequences are far-reaching, and the development raises important questions: What’s next?
+Where will this end?

-There are so many other things to be noted, whereas the impact of such a blind (but not populistic) act is so big that it would mean the darkest chapter in Germany’s post-war history.
-Those people who doubt that should just ask themselves the above question again, where will this stop?
-Surveillance does not prevent anything; citing Benjamin Franklin: “Those who would give up essential liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”
+There are so many things to be noted and alarmed about that the impact of this blind (and not popular) act is so big, it means the darkest chapter of Germany’s post-war history.
+Who doubts that should ask themselves the above question again: Where will this end?
+Surveillance does not prevent anything and, quoting Benjamin Franklin, “those who would give up essential liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”

-My fellow countrymen might want to consider using their remaining rights (as long as the Grundgesetz exists) and protesting against the new law as well as the development in general:
+My fellow countrymen might want use their remaining rights (as long as the Grundgesetz exists) and protest against the new law as well as this development: